toidang92/toidang92.github.io/_posts/2016-09-28-postgresql-best-practices.md

 "IS NULL", "!=", "!>", "!<", "NOT", "NOT EXISTS", "NOT IN", "NOT LIKE"
 ```

-## Avoid functions on the LEFT-HAND-SIDE of the operator
+## V. Avoid functions on the LEFT-HAND-SIDE of the operator

 Functions are a handy way to provide complex tasks and they can be used both in the SELECT clause and in the WHERE clause.
 Nevertheless, their application in WHERE clauses may result in major performance issues.
 Take a look at the following example: